kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

 - **If the container runtime is in an older version than kubelet**, the feature will be gracefully degraded.
 In this case the user will be able to set the stop signal in the Container spec, but the kubelet will not pass this value to the container runtime via ContainerConfig and the container runtime will use the stop signal defined in the image or use the default SIGTERM.

 - **If you're running an older version of the kubelet with a newer version of the container runtime**, the CRI API call from the kubelet would be made with the older version of ContainerConfig which doesn't include the stop signal.
-The container runtime code, even if it is running the newer version supporting stop signal, would handle this and use the stop signal defined in the container image or default to SIGTERM.
+The container runtime doesn't receive any custom stop signal from the container spec in this case.
+The container runtime code, even if it is running the newer version supporting stop signal, would fall back to the current behaviour and use the stop signal defined in the container image or default to SIGTERM since it doesn't receive any stop signal from ContainerSpec.

 ## Production Readiness Review Questionnaire